Yesidh/holbertonschool-higher_level_programming/0x02-python-import_modules/README.md

 # :colombia: Python - import & modules
+- How to import functions from another file
+- How to use imported functions
+- How to create a module
+- How to use the built-in function dir()
+- How to prevent code in your script from being executed when importe
+- How to use commands arguments with your Python programs
 ## Examples

 print the numbers of and list of its arguments: